superfly/docs/reference/configuration.html.md

 ### `services.ports`

-For each external port you want to accept connections on, you will need a `services.ports` section.
-One for each port, the section is denoted by double square brackets like this:
+For each `services` section in your `fly.toml`, i.e. for each external port you want to accept connections on, you need a `services.ports` section.
+The section is denoted by double square brackets like this:

 ```toml
   [[services.ports]]